About the Fort Lewis College Foundation

 The Foundation began in 1969 with an $18,700 gift from Mrs. T. Chase McPherson.
 Today, its total assets are over $20 million.
 The foundation uses these funds to provide student scholarships and other programs that contribute to the academic and cultural enrichment of the campus and its students.

-Proposed Geosciences, Physics and Engineering Building
+Geosciences, Physics and Engineering Building

-The construction of a new Geosciences, Physics and Engineering (GPE) Building on campus is Fort Lewis College’s top facility priority.
+The construction of a new Geosciences, Physics and Engineering (GPE) Hall on campus is Fort Lewis College’s top facility priority.
 While many Fort Lewis College students learn and study in excellent facilities and learning environments, some do not.
 Students in the geosciences, physics, and engineering programs take the majority of their courses in a woefully outdated wing of Berndt Hall.

-The estimated construction cost for the new Geosciences, Physics and Engineering Building is $35 million.
+The estimated construction cost for the new Geosciences, Physics and Engineering Hall is $35 million.
 This project is also a funding priority for the state of Colorado, but private fundraising will still be necessary to raise the full amount.

 Learn more ...